fishlips13/StepMania-Songs-to-Sheet/README.md

 An export facility for StepMania songs to Google Sheets.

 Songs to Sheet will compile your installed songs' data into a CSV file for each mode which can be imported into any spreadsheeting software.

 A macro is provided to format your data cleanly in Google Sheets specifically.

 It will also detect simple errors in your songs' installations, including missing files and bad song definitions.

-Windows only
+Songs to Sheet is Windows only

-Discord: Fishlips13#1467
+Contact me on Discord: Fishlips13#1467

 ## Installation

-1. Download the latest zip from Releases
+1. Download the latest zip from __Releases__
 2. Extract to your StepMania top level folder (the one with the "Songs" folder)

 ## Usage